publiccodenet/about/index.md

 We help public Open Source projects become successful, build sustainable communities around them and create a thriving public Open Source ecology.

+We want to be an ecosystem level partner in Open Source projects enabling collaboration and re-use at scale.

 Our [mission](mission.md) is to create a viable future for cities and civic operating systems that are highly participatory and drive societal engagement.

 ## We need you!